PHONE

 LIB UV Test Chamber is used to perform UV light accelerated weathering tests on the products and materials, can simulate the damage caused by UV light, temperature, humidity and rain.
 Model UV-SI-260 is widely used for weathering testing.

-Contact us now and learn more information.
+Contact LIB Industry now and learn more information.